ngorelen/NOVAK3/README.md

-c         In this case the temperature of this specie is read from cql3d c         data file and supersedes the transp or analytical values. c         It is also important that its maximum value is normalized to c         the NOVA_param file value for particle energy to be more flexible c         in physics studies. c         Particle mass is read from cql3d file too - set up in cql3dinit.f90. c         In case of itransp=0(analytical profiles) betah0 is read from NOVA_param c         Particle charge is set to 1 in the same subroutine. c c     'o' is to skip fast ions with FOW effects
+c         In this case the temperature of this specie is read from cql3d c         data file and supersedes the transp or analytical values. c         It is also important that its maximum value is normalized to c         the NOVAK_param file value for particle energy to be more flexible c         in physics studies. c         Particle mass is read from cql3d file too - set up in cql3dinit.f90. c         In case of itransp=0(analytical profiles) betah0 is read from NOVAK_param c         Particle charge is set to 1 in the same subroutine. c c     'o' is to skip fast ions with FOW effects